dhondalay/Gitdemo/README.md

 # Gitdemo
-Git Demo for SNP lab
+Git Demo for SNP lab fro only today.